nmboffi/jax-edm2/README.md

 The EDM2 network architecture relies on careful normalization and projection of the model's covolutional weights.
 In PyTorch, this can happen in the network itself.
 Because ``jax`` is functional, this will need to happen in the training loop.
 As shown in the above code snippet, we've included a function ``project_to_sphere`` that accomplishes this projection for you.
 Just apply it after every gradient step.

 # References
 The following references were useful in the development of this code.
 The first is the original paper by NVidia introducing the network architecture.
-The second is a paper by your's truly that leverages this code for learning flow map-based generative models.
+The second is a paper by your's truly (along with the great & powerful Michael Albergo and Eric Vanden-Eijnden) that leverages this code for learning flow map-based generative models.

 ```bibtex
 @article{karras_analyzing_2024,